kyleherzog/AssemblyInfoReaderTask/readme.md

 For each assembly attribute found in the AssemblyInfo file, a build variable will be created in the format of AssemblyInfo.*PropertyName*.
 (Example: $(AssemblyInfo.AssemblyVersion))

 Version type properties found in the AssemblyInfo file will have additional variables made available in the format of AssemblyInfo.*PropertyName*.*VersionSegmentName*.
 (Example: $(AssemblyInfo.AssemblyVersion.Major)) When parsing the version variables, the generated variables are based on the following naming convention *Major*.*Minor*.*Build*.*Release*.
 (Note: The *Build* segment can also be referenced as *Patch*)

+### Test Cases
+This is a PowerShell script, so we're limited in our options for true automated testing.

+Some basic testcases for verifying script functionality have been included but will need to be manually run.